 Equity is not simply a part of our plan; acknowledging and working to correct Charlotte's legacy of discriminatory policies and practices is one of the Plan's primary driving forces.
-Keeping equity at the root of the Plan ensures that future actions contribute to every member of our community having the resources, skills, access, and sense of belonging that they need.
+Keeping equity at the root of the Plan ensures that future actions contribute to every member of our community having the resources, skills, access, and sense of skills, access, and sense o belonging that they need.